-Just remember that they could also mess up your structure by aggregating content from very different areas of the site.
+Just remember that they could also mess up your structure by aggregating content from various areas of the site.

 Out of stock products

-Most people deal with out of stock products by deleting, setting as draft or private.
+Most people deal with out of stock products by deleting, setting as a draft or as private.

 Please don’t be one of them!
 It will result in 404 errors.